benchinny/benchinny.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm an incoming assistant professor at the Chester F. Carlson Center for Imaging Science at the Rochester Institute of Technology (RIT).
-I'll be starting this position July 1st, 2025, and am currently wrapping up a postdoc at UC Berkeley in the lab of Dr. Emily Cooper.
+I'll be starting this position July 1st, 2025, and am currently wrapping up a postdoc at UC Berkeley in the lab of <a href="https://www.emilyacooper.org/">Dr. Emily Cooper</a>.

 I am actively looking for graduates students and a postdoc--if you are interested in my planned research, please send me an email!